AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Does Infinity Car Insurance Cost?

-The average cost of Infinity car insurance is $2,489 per year for a full coverage policy, according to our aggregated data.
-This is $90 higher than the national average.
-For minimum coverage, Infinity’s average cost is $654, or $19 more than the national average.
+The average cost of Infinity car insurance is $2,511 per year for full coverage.
+This is $155 higher than the national average of $2,356 per year.
+For minimum coverage, Infinity’s average cost is $826, or $104 more than the national average.

-Since Infinity provides auto insurance for high-risk drivers — for example, those with an SR-22 on file — it’s reasonable to expect that its rates will be higher than average.
-The rates you’re quoted may differ, but they will be higher than if you had a clean driving record.
+Since Infinity serves high-risk drivers — for example, those with an SR-22 — it’s reasonable that its rates will be higher than average.
+The rates you’re quoted may differ, but they will be higher if you’re a high-risk driver yourself.
+It’s also possible to get a competitive rate with Infinity if you’re a driver with a good record, though this isn’t guaranteed.

 FYI: